-The original Nailsea Glass factory is only 3 miles from us – as the crow flies – and it has been a major influence in this country and abroad.
+The original Nailsea Glass factory is only 3 miles from us – as the crow flies – and the glass that came out of the Nailsea Glassworks has been a major influence on the art glass movement in this country and abroad.

 Sadly, the original Factory is now buried under the car park of a Tescos Store and now Nailsea glass can be found everywhere but in Nailsea!

 Here are some original pictures of the old ruins of the Nailsea Glass Factory.
 You can click on them to see a larger image.

 Our new pieces of hand blown glass by Daniel Stepanek hark back to the early days of feathered – or combed – Nailsea Glass.